orbbec/OrbbecSDK_ROS2/docs/launch_parameters.md

 * **log_level**
   * SDK log level, the default value is `info`, the optional values are `debug`, `info`, `warn`, `error`, `fatal`
 * **enable_publish_extrinsic**
-  * Enables the extrinsics publish
+  * Enable the extrinsics publish
 * **enable_d2c_viewer**
   * Publishes the D2C overlay image (for testing only)
 * **enable_hardware_d2d**
-  * false: switch to software disparity convert to depth, true: switch to hardware disparity convert to depth
+  * `false`: switch to software disparity convert to depth, true: switch to hardware disparity convert to depth
 * **enable_ldp**
-  * Enables the LDP
+  * Enable the LDP
 * **ldp_power_level**
   * Set power level of the LDP
 * **sync_mode**